evert/evert.github.com/resume.md

 I'm especially interested in API design, implementing better engineering practices, scalability problems and application architecture.
-I served as CTO and technical leadership in most of the companies I've worked at.
+I served as CTO or technical leadership in most of the companies I've worked at.

 Links
 -----